mmendesas/whiteboard/docs/tasks.md

 ### tasks

-- draw canvas with window resize
+- [x] draw canvas with window resize
+- draw simple line/rectangle to screen
 - integrate with rough canvas
 - start mouse tracking and draw item on click
 - store list of elements